Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: The special property implies semi-conjugacy

 \section{The special property implies semi-conjugacy}

-In this section we will prove Theorem \ref{main-thm-scu}, that is, the existence of an $Df$-invariant dominating bundle implies the existence of a semi-conjugacy.
-For convenience, we restate it as follows.
+In this section, we will prove Theorem \ref{main-thm-scu}.
+Let $f:\mtt$ be a $C^1$-smooth special DA endomorphism with the hyperbolic linearization $A:\mtt$.
+We will show that the existence of a $Df$-invariant dominated splitting into direct sum of subbundles implies the existence of a semi-conjugacy.

-\begin{thm} Let $f:\mtt$ be a $C^1$-smooth DA endomorphism with a hyperbolic linearization $A:\mtt$.
-If $f$ is special, then it is semi-conjugate to $A$. \end{thm}

 The property holds for both $sc$-DA and $cu$-DA cases, but their proofs have some differences.
 We would like to present some common lemmas and prove for these two cases independently.
-Specifically, Theorem \ref{3 thm special implies semi-conj} will follow from Corollary \ref{sc-H-semi-h-2} and Corollary \ref{cu-H-semi-h-2}.
+Specifically, Theorem \ref{main-thm-scu} will follow from Corollary \ref{sc-H-semi-h-2} and Corollary \ref{cu-H-semi-h-2}.

 Since $f$ is special, the foliations $\mcf^1$ and $\mcf^2$ given in Proposition \ref{2 prop foliation on R2} are now $\ZZ^2$-periodic, that is, $\mcf^i(x+n)=\mcf^i(x)+n$, for any $x\in\RR^2$, $n\in \ZZ^2$ and $i=1,2$.
 Let $H:\mrr$ be the semi-conjugacy between the lifted maps $F:\mrr$ and $A:\mrr$.